 - 1. In this bulletin we discuss weapons offences as a whole, alongside violent offences.
 However, we note that sexual offences and robbery are defined as separate categories to that of violence. - 2.
-Data are from NHS hospital admitted patient care activity, 2016 to 2017 (see the External causes' dataset).
-Further, provisional data for April 2017 to March 2018 are available from NHS supplementary information. - 3.
+Data from 2016 to 2017 and provisional data for April 2017 to March 2018 are available from NHS supplementary information - 3.
 Includes victims of the London Bridge and Borough Market, and Westminster attacks.
 Events at Finsbury Park are not included as there were not multiple victims of homicide. - 4.
 96 offences of manslaughter from Hillsborough were recorded in April 2016 when the inquest into these events concluded.